Skip to main content

 Importing Data from CSV

 Use importCsv when your data source is a CSV string.
-You can control both import options (type inference etc.) and a subset of CSV parsing configuration.
+You can control both import options (type inference etc.), upsert behavior, and a subset of CSV parsing configuration.

 import RushDB from '@rushdb/javascript-sdk';